mmcsherry09-code/eigenvalues-random-hermitian-matrices/README.md

 # Exploring Eigenvalues of Random Hermitian Matrices
-In this project I will be exploring between the eigenvalues of randomly generated Hermitian Matrices using Python.
+In this project I will be exploring the relationship between the eigenvalues of randomly generated Hermitian Matrices using Python.
 ## Objectives
 - Generate random Hermitian matrices
 - Calculate their eigenvalues